asd9176506911298/NineSols-SkinMod/thunderstore/README.md

 # Feature
 - Enable Skin (Shift + Q)
-- you can change Shortcut in config or using BepinExConfigurationManager
+- you can change Shortcut in configEditor or using BepinExConfigurationManager